routegy/routegy-docs/app/docs/reference/patterns.md

   provide_more_info: true
 ```

-Below is a more complete example that demonstrates how two text inputs, defined as `email` and `phone`, are conditionally displayed depending on the value of `how_to_contact` radio buttons element.
+Below is a more complete example that demonstrates how two text inputs, defined as `email` and `phone`, are conditionally displayed depending on the value of the `how_to_contact` radio buttons element.

 ```yaml
 how_to_contact: